bkellerm/CAMOVE/README.md

 #hide.walking {display:inline}
 ```

 # Options
 For both hand.js and walking.js are various parameters accessible which help you to costumize your site's behavior.
+You can set them at creation or afterwards with set.

 ## Table explaining parameters for hand.js